mattrude/wp-theme-chronicles/readme.md

 1. Activate the theme from this page, OR `Return to Themes Page` and activate from there if you experience a problem.

 ## Support
-If you are having issues using the Gus theme, please file a bug report by creating a [New Issue](https://github.com/mattrude/wp-theme-chronicles/issues) on the projects github issues page.
+If you are having issues using the Chronicles theme, please file a bug report by creating a [New Issue](https://github.com/mattrude/wp-theme-chronicles/issues) on the projects github issues page.

 ## License
 Chronicles is free software; you may redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation (http://www.fsf.org/).